| Search myCarpentry.com |

 Tread: The step or horizontal member of a stair.

-Underpinning: A foundation replacement or reinforcement for temporary braced supports.
+Under Pinning: A foundation replacement or reinforcement for temporarily braced supports.

 Valley Jack: A rafter that runs from a ridge board to a valley rafter.